Hays Paddock

-Hays Paddock is a popular Australian recreational park in the eastern Melbourne suburb of Kew East.
-Managed by City of Boroondara council, the park consists of a popular playground, walking & cycling tracks, and two ovals for teams playing Archery, Cricket, and Soccer.
-The park is also sometimes referred to as 'Kilby Park' due to its proximity to Kilby Road, and 'Glass Creek' due to the creek of the same name that passes through.
+The Hays Paddock is a 13.8 ha urban park and recreational area in Kew East, an eastern suburb of Melbourne, in Victoria, Australia.
+Established in 1844, the park is operated by the City of Boroondara, on the traditional lands of the Wurundjeri people.

+The park is also sometimes referred to as 'Kilby Park' due to its proximity to Kilby Road, and 'Glass Creek' due to the eponymous creek that runs through the park, that enters from the south-east corner and exits underneath the Eastern Freeway.